o19s/elasticsearch-learning-to-rank/README.md

 # Building a Learning to Rank System with Elasticsearch

-This section discusses how this plugin fits into build a learning to rank search system on Elasticsearch at a very high level.
+This section discusses how this plugin fits in to build a learning to rank search system on Elasticsearch at a very high level.
 Many quite challenging, domain-specific details are ignored for the sake of illustration.

 Learning to Rank uses machine learning models to get better search relevance.
 One library for doing learning to rank is [Ranklib](https://sourceforge.net/p/lemur/wiki/RankLib/), which we'll use to demonstrate the plugin.